sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

         while not self.task_stopping_event(wait_time):
             #Only on conntrol card
             if platform_chassis.get_supervisor_slot() == platform_chassis.get_my_slot():
-                for updater ina self.temperature_updater:
+                for updater in self.temperature_updater:
                     updater.update_per_slot(slot)
             else:
                 self.temperature_updater.update()
 ```

 The `thermal_infos.py` and `thermal_actions.py` will continue to be vendor specific.
 In the collect() function, the vendor will have information to all the sensors of the chassis.
+In platform/broadcom/<vendor>/sonic_platform/thermal_infos.py:

 ```
-In platform/broadcom/<vendor>/sonic_platform/thermal_infos.py

 class ThermalInfo(ThermalPolicyInfoBase):
     def collect(self, chassis):
         #Vendor specific calculation from all available sensor values on chassis